 Surrey offers a great learning environment, with dedicated and enthusiastic staff, a fantastic campus and resources and a brilliant reputation.
 I feel very comfortable and supported working here, even under the pressure and workload the PhD brings.

-PhD students receive individual tuition in their specialist field, as well as tailored research training and seminars.
 Close links with practice are encouraged, and many research projects include collaborative work.
 There are regular research seminars and student-led discussions on methodology and other research issues.
-The opportunities for students with postgraduate qualifications from Surrey are very wide, and not limited to the area in which you have studied.
+We actively encourage collaborations between medical researchers from other disciplines, clinicians and NHS colleagues.

-Examples of positions achieved by our students whilst studying for their postgraduate qualification with us include:
+Examples of positions achieved by our students after studying for their postgraduate qualification at Surrey include:

 Read our Health Sciences PhD student case study.